zhehaowang/zhehao.me/essays/random-realizations.md

 * what I don't do well in
   * convey your thoughts in a confident and clear way.
 Some fear seems to have been stopping us from doing so.
   * I would think I'm not a cynic, not an inconsiderate person, not overly vain and not terrible at certain things, are those merely blissful illusions that the mind chose to weave for me?
+  * When to settle for a compromise, and when to aim only for the very best, how we balance?

 * Learn something new different every 30, 60, 90, 360 days?
 Improve in certain ways?
 Change, forming habits, a conscious influence, and a dedicated effort.

 * This mind seems to have lost some of its most treasured liveliness / imagination / daringness / humor, could one blame it on the burden of real life?
 Did things really take a downturn since this job?
 What exactly is this burden?
 Immigration?
 Work?
 Future?
+Desire for a breakthrough?
+Routine?
 Is this something we should actively work to thwart?